 Development sandboxes are created through the CLI and can be accessed within the production HubSpot account.
 Development sandboxes sync some account assets on creation, but not all, and have additional limits compared to standard sandboxes.

 Learn more about setting up a development sandbox.

 If you prefer to use GitHub for version control, you can connect a GitHub repository to a project to automatically trigger project builds when you push a change to the connected repository.
 This enables you to use GitHub tools and workflows to streamline development, whether you work alone or with a team.

 If you're not currently enrolled in the CRM development tools beta, you can join directly form your HubSpot account:

 - In your HubSpot account, click your account name in the top right corner, then click Product updates.

 - In the left sidebar, select Betas.

 After joining the beta, get started by checking out the quickstart guide to quickly build and deploy a working example custom card to the account.
-Or build your project from scratch with the HubSpot projects guide.
+Or build your project from scratch by starting with the HubSpot projects guide.